 Contact Justine McDermott (Senior Advisor Partnerships) on 04 237 1614 or email email@example.com to chat about options.

 Find out more on our Great Village and City Experience pages.

 The Youth 2 Work Movement brings together students, educators (including tertiary), businesses and the community to work together to invest in quality education and enough jobs for young people in Porirua.
 The aim is to have all Porirua 18 and 19 year olds either earning or learning.

 We have contracted Partners Porirua to coordinate Youth 2 Work activities.
 Find out more from the Partners Porirua website.

 Free WiFi in City Centre

-The Council launched a fast, free public Wi-Fi service throughout the city centre in December 2015, to give businesses and residents in the CBD the opportunity to sign up to a fibre broadband service at a fraction of the installation cost of other fibre packages.
-The service is part of the Council’s commitment to increasing foot traffic, as well as promoting commercial and residential growth in the city centre.
+We launched a fast, free public Wi-Fi service throughout the city centre in December 2015, to give businesses and residents in the CBD the opportunity to sign up to a fibre broadband service at a fraction of the installation cost of other fibre packages.
+The service is part of our commitment to increasing foot traffic, as well as promoting commercial and residential growth in the city centre.

 Free public Wi-Fi links well with educational services provided by us at Pātaka (including the central Porirua Library branch).